This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 It’s misleading that Almay is claiming to be cruelty-free now when they can’t seem to clarify or differentiate themselves from Revlon’s policy that clearly states they DO test on animals when required by law.

 Additionally, note that in 2016, Almay’s animal testing policy used to state its products were sold in countries that may require animal tests.
-This had implied that Almay was selling its products in mainland China where animal testing is required by law for all imported cosmetics.
+This had implied that Almay was selling its products in mainland China where animal testing is required by law for most imported cosmetics.

 Below is a screenshot that I had taken from Almay’s website in 2016: